gnafit/gna/doc/source/parameters.rst

 full path ``common.Mu``, central value 1 and absolute uncertainty 0.1 and then activated the ``common`` namespace by using the ``--push`` option.
-Activation means that each name inside the ``common`` namspace will be available during look ups, in particular during object binding.
+Activation means that each name inside the ``common`` namespace will be available during lookups, in particular during object binding.
 Since ``Mu`` parameter will be available during ``gaussianpeak`` execution, the corresponding ``ns.reqparameter`` won't create any new parameter.
 In other words, there will be no ``peak1.Mu`` as before and ``common.Mu`` will be used by our observable instead.
-As a consequence, as we have alreade set its central (and default) value to 1, if you'll plot the ``peak1.spectrum``, you'll see the peak without any additional ``ns --value``.
+As a consequence, as we have already set its central (and default) value to 1, if you'll plot the ``peak1.spectrum``, you'll see the peak without any additional ``ns --value``.